Instructional Quizzes

 How Much AP Style?

-Newsroom 101 provides a thorough introduction to the basics of Associated Press style, the standard for journalism and related fields.
+Newsroom 101 provides an introduction to the basics of Associated Press style, the standard for journalism and related fields.
 But it does not try to teach all of AP style.
 For that, students will need a copy of the stylebook and a lot of practice using it.

 AP style changes as the world changes, so it is important for students to learn how to use the stylebook and commit themselves to staying current.
 Newsroom 101 gets them started on this lifelong learning project.
 Many journalists find a subscription to the AP stylebook's online site, www.apstylebook.com, the most helpful way to keep up with journalistic style.